 What was most difficult for me: There are different areas of difficulty.
 For the past nine years, I have battled survivor guilt.
 I struggled realizing that my hysterectomy WAS my cancer treatment.
 I battled grief acceptance when losing close friends or family members.
 When my daughter was younger, she would beg for a sibling without understanding why that was impossible.

-What I want other women to know: Ladies, please, please let your annual well woman exam be the one appointment you never cancel.
+What I want other women to know: Ladies, please, please let your annual wellness exam be the one appointment you never cancel.
 Cancer does not discriminate.
 Regardless of your sexual history or partner preference – whether you’re sexually active, if you’re in menopause or whatever your sexual orientation is – you still need to schedule a wellness check annually!
 I wish there had been someone to educate me on HPV prevention and vaccinations.
 If you feel there is something wrong with your body, go see your doctor.
 If you are not satisfied, seek second or third opinions.
 No one knows your body better than you do!
 Please don’t put it off.
 It can save your life!

 How I will try to help others: I want to share information on HPV, cervical cancer and the importance of annual gynecological exams.